foonoo/docs/2-Creating-blogs.md

 This would a web server on [[http://localhost:7000]], through which you could access your blog.

+## Customizing Your Blog
+You may have noticed that foonoo selected a default blog title for you.
+To change this, open the generated `site.yml` file and modify the title to whatever you want.
+Remeber to keep your title in quotes and escape special characters in the configuration file appropriately.

 ## Writing Content
 Now that your blog's directory is setup, you can start adding content.
 For blogs, you must put periodic posts in the `posts` directory, and you must put fixed pages into the `pages` directory.

 ### Pages

-To demonstrate page creation, let's create a simple page to tell our visitors about our blog.
+Let's create a simple about page to tell our visitors about our blog.
 To do this, just go into the `pages` directory and create a file named `about.md`.
 In this file we can put the following content:

 ````
 # About this Blog

 Hello everyone!
-Welcome to our lovely little blog.
+Welcome to our lovely little website.
 This is just an example to show how pages can be incorporated to foonoo blogs.

+After this, we'll take a look at how to actually create blog pages!
 ````

 Now when we re-generate our blog, we should have an `about.html` file generated in our `output_site` directory.
+Notice that after adding this file and building the site again with `foonoo generate`, a menu bar with a link to the about page is added.

 ### Posts
 For posts, you can follow the same approach for pages (as described above) and create a post's file in the `posts` directory.
 This time, however, you have to name the file with the format `YYYY-MM-DD-post-id.md`.
 Here, the `YYYY` section corresponds to the year, the `MM` section corresponds to the month, the `DD` section corresponds to the day, and the `post-id` section can be a unique ID for the post (which will typically be the title of the post, containing only underscores and hyphens).